sukun1045/clustering_and_recognition/README.md

 `load`: integer, the number of previous checkpoint you want to load.

-`--actions`: instead of randomly choose actions, you can specify a list that contains names of actions you want to show in the testing video.
-For CMU dataset, you can choose any action from `['walking', 'running', 'jumping', 'soccer', 'basketball', 'directing_traffic', 'washwindow', 'basketball_signal']
-`.
-For H3.6M dataset, you can choose any action from `['walking', 'directions', 'discussion', 'eating', 'greeting', 'phoning', 'posing', 'purchases', 'sitting', 'sittingdown', 'smoking', 'takingphoto', 'waiting', 'walkingdog','walkingtogether']`.

 ## Files and functions
 - [X] Seq2Seq model (class)